-A good supplemental strategy, then, is to turn to nature’s own remedies sometimes.
+A good supplemental strategy, then, is to turn to nature’s remedies sometimes.

 For instance, you can finely dice up a small amount of broccoli into your Havashire’s meals to boost vitamins, iron and their immune system.
-The same applies for carrots, apples and cucumbers too.
+The same applies to carrots, apples and cucumbers too.

 You can also have these extra vitamins dished out as treats at the park to beat the heat.